 I am often surprised at the simplicity of (and sometimes statement of the obvious) Project Montessori at Home posts.
 A friend of mine asked to explain Montessori to her, and as I explained Practical Life aspects she looked at me and said, “Aren’t children already getting that stuff at home anyway?

 Why do they have to go to school for it?”

 Yes and no, mostly no. Plus Montessori school creates an environment that even with best efforts a home cannot achieve for children.

 How do I motivate my child to do laundry?

 Montessori emphasizes the prepared environment.
 Therefore, your first step is to create a kid-friendly laundry space.

 So, that brings me to this Practical Life Project Montessori post about The Hamper.
 In an effort to organize our home we recently purchased two laundry hampers.
 One for our room and one for our boys.

 It occurred to me that this hamper is nicely integrated into our desire to place a Montessori overlay on our home mostly for our boys but definitely a part of the desire is helpful to us, too.
-Any seconds of a chore taken away from us is deemed helpful in our book!

 I didn’t even have to introduce the hamper to my 2.5-year-old.
 He immediately noticed it and was curious about it, So I explained how we put dirty clothes in it and bring them to the laundry room when it gets full.
 I explained it as a ‘we’ not a ‘mama and daddy’.
 This Montessori thing is a family effort, all hands included…